Introduction to the Big Bang

 Our sun is an "average" star, not too big, not too little.
 Because stars are "born, live & die", it's nice to have a star that is just right.
 It is the size that will allow it to "live" for about 8 billion years.
 Right now, it's about halfway through it's life cycle.
 But we should also be happy that there are giant stars (called red giants), whose lifespans can be very short.
 When they "die" or explode into a supernova, that explosion can create all the elements that come back together to make up our earth - even us!
 Indeed, we are made of the stardust from a supernova explosion of a giant star.

-Below is a wonderful view of such an exploding star taken this month (Jan.
+Below is a wonderful view of such an exploding star taken (Jan.
 2014).
 It's the best known image of a supernova that shows the formation of the dust during the earliest stages after the explosion.
 The image on the left is the actual photo, while the image on the right is an artist's illustration of that photo.

 Telescopes have been looking at this red giant star for several years, and below you can see the images of that red giant as it after it sent off an explosion and created light "flashes".
 You can see the dust from previous explosions expanding away from the red giant over time.
 This red giant has NOT gone supernova (or completely exploded), though.